flyinrookie/immaster/README.md

 2. system: the framework the game runs on
 3. game: build the world

-This depository does not contain driver and configure file/folders, to run the mudlib, the following file/folders need to be added to root:
+This repository does not contain driver and configuration file/folders, to run the mudlib, the following file/folders need to be added to root:

 1. driver: https://www.fluffos.info
 2. config: see mudcore/ for config example